FleetAdmiralButter/drupal_fence/README.md

 2) If you do not have Drush, you will need to access the database directly, then truncate both the `flood` and `drupal_fence_flagged_routes`.
 If you still do not have access to the site, you will need to clear the cache by following the instructions at https://www.drupal.org/docs/user_guide/en/prevent-cache-clear.html.

 # Warning and Disclaimer
-Please, please, do not use Drupal Fence on anything important just yet - it is far from production ready.
+Please take necessary precautions (perform database backups, QA, etc) if you're using Drupal Fence on anything critical.
+Although I have tested it thoroughly, there might still be certain edge cases or configurations that will cause it to misbehave.
+If you find anything, please feel free to create a new issue and I'll have a look.
+Feedback is always welcome.

 You use this module at your own risk.
 I will not be responsible for any consequences resulting from the use of this module.
 This includes, but is not limited to: injury/death, loss of data, loss of revenue, information security breaches, environmental damage and Umbral Calamities.